Skip to Main Content

 UW Law Library Access and Services

 The law library collection includes 206,120 treatises, microfiche, law reviews, federal and state statutes, administrative decisions, digests, looseleafs, citators, encyclopedias, reporters, and audio-visual resources.
 It is open to the general public.
-A map of the library's three floors is available here (pdf).
+A guide to locating materials in the library is available.

 Any Wyoming resident may check out treatises.
 Registering as a borrower is free and requires a form of picture ID.
 Our circulating collection checks out for four weeks.
 Renewals can be done over the telephone at (307)766-2210 or through the online catalog.